Blog Post

 The Three-Layer Testing Methodology

-Effective accessibility testing combines automated scanning (axe, WAVE, Lighthouse), manual review and design QA (overlaying specs, checking contrast, verifying focus indicators), and assistive technology testing (screen readers, keyboard, zoom).
+Effective accessibility testing combines automated scanning (axe, WAVE, Lighthouse), manual review and design QA (comparing specs against builds, checking contrast, verifying focus indicators), and assistive technology testing (screen readers, keyboard, zoom).

 The Most Common Accessibility Failures